Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 the smell of acetone in diabetic patients

-smell of ammonia in children with kidney disease
+ammonia odor in children with kidney disease

 There are several other causes of bad breath: